Daniellappv/pm-leaders-program/Show up prepared and set the stage.md

    - **Prepare Talking Points**: List key topics that need to be addressed to meet your goal.
 This helps structure the meeting and ensures no essential detail is overlooked.
    - **Plan Your Conclusion**: Always have a clear idea of how you want to wrap up the meeting and what the next steps should be.
 This way, you can guide discussions to a logical endpoint.

-**[Example: How Preparation Improves Productivity and Drives Results]** “To illustrate how impactful preparation can be, I’d like to share a brief example.
-A few months ago, we had a critical meeting with a new client to discuss the roadmap for their data integration project.
-Before the meeting, I reviewed their business needs, prepared specific questions to highlight potential challenges, and mapped out a step-by-step approach to discuss implementation.

-When the meeting started, I laid out these prepared questions and action points.
-It shifted the conversation from vague brainstorming to targeted problem-solving.
-We ended up finishing the discussion ahead of schedule with a clear, mutually agreed-upon roadmap.
-The client not only appreciated our efficiency but felt more confident in our capability to manage their project.

-That’s the power of preparation—it transforms meetings from chaotic and open-ended to structured and result-oriented.”

 **[Inspirational Closing]**
 “Remember, preparation isn’t just about getting ready for others; it’s about respecting your time and the time of those around you.
 When you show up prepared, you empower your team, foster trust, and set a precedent for accountability.
 Aim to be the PM that turns meetings into decisive, productive, and motivating sessions.
-The more intentional your preparation, the more impactful your meetings will be.”
+The more intentional your preparation, the more impactful your meetings will be.

 ### **3. Defining Goals and Desired Outcomes (15 minutes)**